shubham184/shubham184.github.io/_projects/(Tools) aws-sqs.md

 category: Tools & Technology
 ---

-Certainly!
-Here's an explanation of Amazon SQS in a similar style to the Kafka explanation you provided:

 ## What is Amazon SQS?

 Imagine Amazon SQS (Simple Queue Service) as a highly efficient digital post office for computer messages.
 Here's how it works: